PurnimaPathak44/Project-1/README.md

 Financial success?
 Critical acclaim?
 Public popularity?

-Because success could be defined in several different ways depending on what a company desires, The Group-5 Agency decided to create a list of success metrics.
+Because success can be defined in several different ways depending on what a company desires, The Group-5 Agency decided to create a list of success metrics.

 - Box Office Revenue $
 - Return on Investment (ROI)